s2hub/docs/articles/helen_jones_digital_ocean.md

 ## Conclusion

-Congratulations on setting up your first silver stripe project!
+Congratulations on setting up your first Silverstripe CMS project!

 Where to next?

-You may want to read some of the beginners guides on this site, and do some of the lessons on the silver stripe website.
+You may want to read some of the beginners guides on this site, and do some of the lessons on the Silverstripe CMS website.

 We particularly recommend: